Mel Minarik Ph.D., MPH, FACHELecturer

 I have a master of public health in health services management from UCLA.
 At the time the degree only required two public health classes so I don’t have a real deep background of public health, even with the degree.
 I have learned so much working with MPH faculty and the academic perspective has balanced out my understanding.
 What is really important to understand (and something I wasn’t as aware of when I was working as a public health practitioner) is that it is always about what population you are working with whether talking about the health of the people who work for you, the health of the population you serve or the population of an outbreak area.
 The bottom line is that it is the same framework just working with different populations and different interventions.

 4. What traits or skills are important for a successful health administrator?
-How does the UNR-MPH program help improve those skills?
+How does the University of Nevada, Reno online Master of Public Health program help improve those skills?

 5. What advice would you provide to an MPH student interested in furthering their career?

 If a student is interested in health administration and policy it is important that they get some experience as an undergraduate before they begin an MPH program or else the content of the classes may seem too theoretical for them.
 Not having this context in a professional program could prove to be a problem for a student.
 It will be a much better experience if they can sit in a lecture and say I just had that or saw that last week.
 Students who come straight out of undergrad who don’t have base knowledge tend to feel overwhelmed by the material.